Tricia (elephant): Decline and death

 In July 2022, Perth Zoo disclosed that Tricia's health had been declining over the past few days and she had been experiencing sleep and mobility issues.
 Her health decline was suspected to have begun in 2016.
 On the day before her death, Kristy Carey, one of Tricia's caretakers, said, "She knows how to take a piece of your heart and she doesn't return it.
 There's going to be a huge hole missing when she does go."

 Tricia died on the evening of 6 July 2022, surrounded by her caretakers.
 A statement from Perth Zoo explained, "Tricia's final moments were peaceful.
 She was surrounded by her carers in her night quarters on Wednesday evening, July 6, 2022."
 The cause of her death was "age-related complications" and was expected.
 She died as one of the world's oldest Asian elephants.
 Female elephant Permai, who had joined Tricia at Perth Zoo in 1992, stayed by Tricia's side in the hours after her death.
 Tricia did not have any offspring.

 Perth Zoo publicly announced her death not long after, which was met with tributes from the public, her caretakers and the Premier of Western Australia, Mark McGowan.
 McGowan posted to Instagram:

 Tricia wasn't just well-known, she was well-loved.
 Her stature and her grace were compelling.
 For many, she was a Perth icon.
 For six decades, she was an integral part of any visit to Perth Zoo.
 If you lived in Perth at some point in your life then you probably have a memory of Tricia.

 Perth Zoo asked the public to not send flowers, but to instead donate to the Tricia Tribute to Conservation Fund, which was named after her.

+Tricia was laid to rest in a private ceremony at Perth Zoo in May 2023.